📙ACT/Question Types

 2

-Asks you to identify whether a relationship is direct (both increase), inverse (one increases while the other decreases), or has no clear pattern.
+Asks whether a relationship between two variables is direct (both increase), inverse (one up, one down), or shows no clear pattern.
+Tests your ability to describe the shape of data.

 Example Question

-Based on the data in Table 1, as the concentration of Solution X increased, the pH of the mixture:
+Based on Table 1, as the concentration of Solution X increased, the pH of the mixture:

 Strategy Tip

-Look at two columns in the table: does one go up as the other goes up (direct) or down (inverse)?
-If the pattern is inconsistent, the answer is 'no clear relationship.'
+Look at two columns and ask: does one go up as the other goes up (direct) or down (inverse)?
+If the pattern is inconsistent, look for 'no clear relationship.'

 3